snd/rust-feather-m4/README.md

 ## awesome resources

+- https://github.com/atsamd-rs/atsamd - for using the GPIO, clock and serial interfaces on the M4
 - https://rust-embedded.github.io/book/
 - https://github.com/rust-embedded/awesome-embedded-rust
-- https://github.com/rust-embedded/alloc-cortex-m - A heap allocator for Cortex-M processors
+- https://github.com/rust-embedded/alloc-cortex-m - a heap allocator for Cortex-M processors

 ## files